-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 MAKE AMERICA GREAT AGAIN!— Donald J. Trump (@realDonaldTrump) February 4, 2017

-So far this year, President Trump's account has tweeted 1,344 tweets containing at least one exclamation point.*
+So far this year, Trump's account has tweeted 1,349 tweets containing at least one exclamation point.*